ocaml/opam/doc/pages/Manual.md

   further commands, except when overriden in one of the following ways.
 - for local switches, which are external to the opam root, when in the directory where the switch resides or a descendant.
+- by setting the `OPAMSWITCH=<switch>` environment variable, to set it within a single shell session.
+This can be done by running `eval $(opam env --switch
+  <switch>)` to set the shell environment at once, see below.
 - through the `--switch <switch>` command-line flag, for a single command.
-- by setting the `OPAMSWITCH=<switch>` environment variable, to set it within a single shell session.
-This can be done by running `eval $(opam config env --switch <switch>)` to set the shell environment at once, see below.

 Switches have their own prefix, normally `~/.opam/<switch>`, where packages get intalled ; to use what is installed in a switch, some environment variables need